In this Quick Guide to Keyword Research for Small Business Owners we’re going to look at:

 Once you have your final shortlist, be sure to check out my guide on optimising your pages for your chosen keywords and phrases!

 Want some extra help with keyword research and search engine optimisation for your website?
-Just drop me a line with the contact form below, I’m sure I can be of service!
+Just drop me a line at [email protected], I’m sure I can be of service!

 The article Keyword Research for Small Business Owners first appeared on woosimon.com